ankitapackt/CompTIA_Security_SY0-701_Third-Edition/README.md

 <p>The Headers section of the page has an incorrect chapter number and name.
 It should be Chapter 15:  Explain the security implications of proper hardware, software, and data asset management</p>

 <p><b>Chapter Review Questions section in all chapters in the EPUB file</b></p>
 <p>The "Chapter Review Questions" list utilizes numerical identifiers instead of alphabetic ones.
-Please interpret 1 as A, 2 as B, 3 as C, and 4 as D when referring to the options and checking the Solutions section.</p>
+Please interpret 1 as A, 2 as B, 3 as C, and 4 as D when referring to the options and checking the Solutions section.
+We have fixed this issue in the latest EPUB file available on all channels.</p>